Diana R. Garland School of Social Work

 Advisement

 Students wishing to pursue the Bachelor of Social Work (BSW) degree must apply for admission to the major.
-Students who transfer to Baylor University should discuss application for admission to the program with the program manager for baccalaureate studies.
-Admission to the major requires, the following:
+Students who transfer to Baylor University should discuss application to the major with the BSW program manager for baccalaureate studies.
+Full entry to the major requires the following:

 - An overall GPA of 2.7 on a four-point scale and a grade of “C” or better in all social work courses.

-- A signed Student Code of Conduct, including affirmation of the Code of Ethics as outlined by the National Association of Social Workers (provided in SWO 2321 Introduction to Social Work).
+- Submitted application form, including an agreement to abide by the GSSW Student Student Code of Conduct and affirmation of the Code of Ethics as outlined by the National Association of Social Workers

-- Admitted, contingent upon earning a C or better in SWO 2321 Introduction to Social Work, or its equivalent, and achieving a minimum 2.7 overall GPA prior to entering the major.
+- Admitted, contingent upon earning a C or better in Introduction to Social Work, or its equivalent, and achieving a minimum 2.7 overall GPA prior to entering the major.

 - Not Admitted.